 If you want to learn the specifics steps to take, this video by Louise Henry will help you:

 #16.
-It helps you share what you stand for
+It enables you to share what you stand for

-A brand shouldn’t waste any opportunity of sharing what it stands for.
+A brand shouldn’t waste any opportunity to share what it stands for.

 Your blog will allow you to practice what you preach and bring your company’s mission statement to life.
-Via your blog posts, you can express what your company and brand is about: your vision, your values, your approach and how your products are different than others.
+Through your blog posts, you can express what your company and brand are about: your vision, your values, your approach and how your products are different from others.